ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

   :ref:`docstrings`.
 * Full gallery of examples.
 See `PyMAPDL Examples
   <https://mapdldocs.pyansys.com/examples/index.html>`_.
-* Developer's guide for the library.
+* General content on installing, using, and contributing.
-* Link to this developer's guide.
+* Link to the library's documentation from the repository's README file.

 To ensure clear and consistent documentation, all PyAnsys libraries are to follow the guidelines in the `Google developer documentation style guide